Fall of the Western Roman Empire: Stilicho's attempts to unify the Empire, revolts, and invasions

 Alaric took his Gothic army on what Stilicho's propagandist Claudian described as a "pillaging campaign" that began first in the East.
 Alaric's forces made their way along the coast to Athens, where he sought to force a new peace upon the Romans.
 His march in 396 passed through Thermopylae.
-Stilicho sailed from Italy to Roman Greece with his remaining mobile forces, posing a clear threat to Rufinus' control of the Eastern empire.
-The bulk of Rufinus' forces were occupied with Hunnic incursions in Asia Minor and Syria, leaving Thracia undefended.
-Stilicho's propagandist Claudian reports that only Stilicho's attack stemmed the plundering, as he pushed Alaric's forces north into Epirus.
+Stilicho sailed from Italy to Roman Greece with his remaining mobile forces, posing a clear threat to Rufinus's control of the Eastern empire.
+The bulk of Rufinus's forces were occupied with Hunnic incursions in Asia Minor and Syria, leaving Thracia undefended.
+Claudian reports that only Stilicho's attack stemmed the plundering, as he pushed Alaric's forces north into Epirus.
 Burns' interpretation is that Alaric and his men had been recruited by Rufinus's Eastern regime, and sent to Thessaly to stave off Stilicho's threat.
 No battle took place.
 Zosimus adds that Stilicho's troops destroyed and pillaged too, and let Alaric's men escape with their plunder.